wbleonard/mongodb-network-compression/README.md

 ![System Network](img/system-network-no-compression.png)

-Bottom line, compression reduced Network traffic by over 50%.
+Bottom line, compression reduced Network traffic by over 50%, which is in line with the improvement seen by Close.